LLNL/CREPE/index.md

 # Results

+{% include add_image.html
+    image="assets/img/table.png"
+    caption="Predicate Estimation Performance: This chart compares the performance of our proposed CREPE method with other state-of-the-art methods on the Visual Genome (VG) dataset, using mean Recall@K (mR@K).
+The best performing method is highlighted in red, while the second best is in blue.
+It's worth noting that we are, to our knowledge, the first to report mR@ {5,10,15}, and hence those scores for other methods are not presented."

+    alt_text="Alt text"
+%}

+{% include add_image.html
+    image="assets/img/long_tail.png"
+    caption="The R@50 performance of two models CREPE, UVTransE (vision only), while also showing the frequency of each predicate.
+Predicates are color-coded based on their categories: `Head' (purple), `Mid' (olive), and `Tail' (orange).
+The recall values are shown as dotted lines, while the predicate frequencies are displayed as blue bars." alt_text="Alt text"
+%}

 <!--
 SiSTA significantly improves generalization of face attribute detectors.
 Here is 1−shot SFDA performance (Accuracy %) averaged across different face attribute detection tasks, under varying levels distribution shift severity (Domains A, B & C) and a suite of image corruptions (Domain D).
 SiSTA consistently improves upon the SoTA baselines, and when combined with toolbox augmentations matches Full Target DA. -->